Noel Clarke: 2013–2016: Continuing career

-2018–2021: Venture in television
+2018–2021: Venture into television

 Bulletproof

 In 2018, Clarke co-created, co-wrote and co-starred in the Sky One police procedural series Bulletproof, alongside Ashley Walters.
-The series follows NCA detectives, and best friends, Aaron Bishop (Clarke) and Ronnie Pike Jr. (Walters), who investigate some of the country's most dangerous criminals, including traffickers, drug dealers and armed robbers, whilst being overseen by their boss Sarah Tanner (Lindsey Coulson).
+The series follows NCA detectives, and best friends, Aaron Bishop (Clarke) and Ronnie Pike Jr. (Walters), who investigate some of the country's most dangerous criminals, including traffickers, drug dealers and armed robbers, while being overseen by their boss Sarah Tanner (Lindsey Coulson).

-Inspired by the film Bad Boys, the series was left in development hell for several years prior as people felt that Britain wasn't for a show about two black police officers.
-The first season of Bulletproof was first broadcast on Sky One on 15 May 2018 to positive reviews and successful ratings.
-The series was followed by a second season consisting of seven episodes was confirmed.
-Sky TV announced in December 2019 that the second series would air on 20 March 2020.
-Further, in August 2019 it was announced that a new three-part special would be broadcast in Autumn 2020.
+Inspired by the film Bad Boys, the series had been considered for development for several years.
+The first season of Bulletproof was broadcast on Sky One on 15 May 2018 to positive reviews and successful ratings.
+The series was followed by a second season consisting of seven episodes.
+In December 2019 Sky TV announced that the second series would air on 20 March 2020.
+Further, in August 2019 it was announced that a new three-part special would be broadcast in autumn 2020.
 The special began airing on 20 January 2021, with all episodes released for on-demand viewing.
 It sees Bishop and Pike journeying to South Africa to investigate the country's criminal underworld.

 On 15 January 2021, five days before the third series premiered, Bulletproof was renewed for a fourth series.
 The series was set to consist of eight episodes; filming had been scheduled to begin later in the year.
 However, following allegations against Clarke in late April 2021 of sexual misconduct and bullying, filming was suspended, and makers Vertigo said they would investigate whether any of the allegations related to their productions.
 In May 2021, the series was officially cancelled by Sky One.

 Viewpoint

-In 2021, Clarke starred in and executively-produced the ITV police procedural miniseries Viewpoint, which aired on ITV nightly from 26 April 2021.
+In 2021, Clarke starred in and executively produced the ITV police procedural miniseries Viewpoint, which aired on ITV nightly from 26 April 2021.
 However, prior to the fourth episode's broadcast on 29 April, The Guardian reported that Clarke was the subject of allegations of sexual harassment and intimidation by 20 women, which he denied.
-Although the episode aired as planned, the finale of Viewpoint was pulled from its intended broadcast on 30 April, and was replaced by a new episode of It'll Be Alright on the Night.
+Although the episode aired as planned, the finale of Viewpoint was withdrawn from its intended broadcast on 30 April, and was replaced by a new episode of It'll Be Alright on the Night.
 The final episode was instead released onto ITV's on-demand platform, ITV Hub (and STV Player), alongside previous episodes, for 48 hours.
 The episodes were streamed without advertisements.